yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/transformers.md

 The key advantage of pretrained language model lies in the fact that it can be universally adapted (i.e., fine-tuning) to all sorts of specific tasks with a small amount of labeled data.
 As a comparison, training a task-specific model from scratch would require large amount of labeled data, which can be expensive to obtain.

 Pretrained language models typically use neural network architectures designed to process sequential data like text.
-The most prominent architectures in recent years have been based on the Transformer model, but there have been other important designs as well.
-Let's explore some of the key architectures:
+The most prominent architectures in recent years have been based on the **Transformer** model, but there have been other important designs as well.

-Transformer-based models:
-The Transformer architecture, introduced in 2017, has become the foundation for most modern language models.
-It uses a mechanism called self-attention to process input sequences in parallel, allowing the model to capture long-range dependencies in text more effectively than previous approaches.
+The **Transformer** architecture, introduced in 2017, has become the foundation for most modern language models.
+It uses a mechanism called **self-attention** to process input sequences in parallel, allowing the model to effectively capture long-range dependencies in text.

-BERT (Bidirectional Encoder Representations from Transformers):
-BERT uses the encoder portion of the Transformer.
+**BERT** (Bidirectional Encoder Representations from Transformers): BERT uses the encoder portion of the Transformer.
 It's bidirectional, meaning it looks at context from both sides of each word when processing text.
-This makes it particularly good at tasks like sentence classification and named entity recognition.
+This makes it particularly good at language understanding tasks like sentence classification and named entity recognition.

-GPT (Generative Pre-trained Transformer):
-GPT models use the decoder portion of the Transformer.
+**GPT** (Generative Pre-trained Transformer): GPT models use the decoder portion of the Transformer.
 They process text from left to right, making them well-suited for text generation tasks.
 Each version (GPT, GPT-2, GPT-3, etc.) has scaled up in size and capability.

-Other architectures:

-ELMo (Embeddings from Language Models):
-Before Transformers, ELMo used bidirectional LSTMs (Long Short-Term Memory networks) to create contextual word embeddings.
-While less common now, it was an important step in the evolution of language models.

 (content:chapter_foundation:transformers:transformers)=
 ## Transformers Anatomy